 See also other resolutions

-A modern digital TV including several in-build applications, including a browser and normally having also HbbTV support.
+A modern digital TV with several built-in applications including a browser and normally also HbbTV support.

 Read about TV applications

-Server-Side Ad Insertion; is a way of stitching an ad directly into the video that is being streamed – at the server and not the client.
-This eases the load on the server, and makes ad blocking difficult.
-The ads it enables are less personalized.
+Server-Side Ad Insertion; a way of stitching an ad directly into the video that is being streamed – at the server instead of the client.
+This eases the load on the server and makes ad blocking difficult, but the ads it enables are less personalized.

-System software update; method to update STB/Smart TV system software via broadcast.
+System software update; a method to update STB/Smart TV system software via broadcast.

-Feature that provides a way to start ongoing broadcast program from beginning (via IP).
+Feature that provides a way to start an ongoing broadcast program from the beginning (via IP).

-Set-top box; Integrated digital receiver, a device able to receive digital TV signal and transform it into clear TV picture.
+Set-top box; integrated digital receiver, a device able to receive a digital TV signal and transform it into a clear TV picture.

-Subscription Video on Demand; consume as much video content as you want on monthly payment.
+Subscription Video on Demand; consume as much video content as you want with a monthly payment.

-Targeted Advertising; a method to better monetize service offering by serving personalized and targeted ads for consumers.
-DVB-TA is the DVB Project’s specification for broadcasters who wish to dynamically substitute advertising in a linear broadcast over traditional DVB networks or over IP networks.
+; a method to better monetize service offering by serving personalized and targeted ads to consumers.
+DVB-TA is the DVB Project’s specification for broadcasters who wish to dynamically substitute advertising in a linear broadcast over traditional DVB networks or IP networks.

 Transactional Video on Demand; consumers purchase content on a pay-per-view basis, especially latest movies etc.